Traveler's Guide to Air Travel

 A typical day with Vélo Québec Voyages

-- Breakfast at your hotel (between 7:30 and 9:30 a.m.).
+- You will have breakfast at your hotel (between 7:30 a.m. and 9:30 a.m.).

 - Your guide will give you an overview of the day and the route.

-Hotel stay schedule
+Hotel stay itinerary

 Please note that in Europe, rooms are generally smaller than in North America.

-Using GPS and GPX data
+Using a GPS and GPX data

 Destinations